 All of which brings us to Muscle Provider.
 The original Muscle Provider formula was invented by BI founder Jim Heflin in 1995 working in collaboration with a team of food scientists.
 Muscle Provider was then and still is today considered a designer protein.
 It was designed to be the most anabolically potent and convenient source of protein nutrition available, superior to whole foods and existing protein formulas.

-company capable of making such claims for a protein powder.
+Of course, BI isn’t the only company capable of making such claims for a protein powder.
 What makes Muscle Provider so different?
 The discussion which follows will answer this question in unprecedented detail.